0n0w1c/BigPinkEraser/readme.md

-Beta release!

-A selection tool that removes entities from the selected area, including those pesky invisible entities.
+A tool to remove entities from a selected area, including invisible entities

 The Big Pink Eraser is primarily designed for cleaning up invisible entities caused by bugs or deactivated mods.
 However, it's equally effective at removing other unwanted entities, whether placed or dropped.